thevillagehacker/thevillagehacker.github.io/_posts/2023-10-02-Proving_grounds_Play-BTRSys2.1.md

 Download pentest monkey PHP reverse shell and make changes accordingly.

-Navigate to Dashboard Appearance Editor Comments.php.
-Please ensure the changes we are making is to the right theme, in order to confirm the theme is use to a particular page is by view-source of the page and check the theme.
+Navigate to Dashboard ➡️ Appearance ➡️ Editor ➡️ Comments.php.
+Ensure the changes we are making is to the right theme, and in order to confirm the theme is use to a particular page is by view-source of the page and check the theme.

 Replace the contents of the `comments.php` file with the pentest monkey revserse shell and save the file.